cloudblue/connect-workflows/README.md

 Each object and its states is documented in the separate object.json, referenced from the workflows.json.

-Coordinates are generated using https://12oss.github.io/linkresponsively/.
+Status imagemap coordinates are generated using https://12oss.github.io/linkresponsively/.